CreateRemoteThread/doxastica/README.md

 this project does not use any debug functionality - shackle runs as it's own collection of threads within the host process.

+## what's the difference between this and cheatengine/tsearch

+- this doesn't rely on debugger functionality at all, so anti-debug checks have nothing to catch: this means a lower chance for you to get banned

+- it's hard for games to ban you on the grounds of a loaded dll. lots of things load dlls (but things like battleeye will pick this up - but this is a policy thing).

+- compared to a debugger, you're inside a process' memory. typically, this means you'll have first dibs on things.

 ## quickstart: hacking unreal tournament 99